nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and replace the empty data file it creates with the file that contains the data of your previous DocBob home folder.<br>
 **Q**: How do I edit a patient's details or add appointments to a patient that is archvied?<br>
 **A**: Unarchive the patient using the `unarchive` command and proceed with editing the patient's details or scheduling appointments with the patient.<br>
-**Q**: How do I get back the sample patient data that appeared when I first opened the app after clearing it?
+**Q**: How do I get back the sample patient data that appeared when I first opened the app after clearing it?<br>
 **A**: Delete the data folder along with the docBob.json file inside and restart the app.
-Note that you will lose any patient info that you added after clearing the app of all sample patient data.
+Note that you will lose any patient info that you added after clearing the app of all sample patient data.<br>
+**Q**: Why are some information not visible?<br>
+**A**: Because the screen size differs for everyone, try resizing your screen if the information is not visible.
+That should fix the problem.

 --------------------------------------------------------------------------------------------------------------------